eotacioglu/adaptive_button/README.md

 - `Widget? loadingWidget` : Sets the widget to be displayed as the child of the button while the button is loading.
 - `Color? color` : Sets the button's background color.
 - `BorderRadius? borderRadius` : Allows the corners of the button to be ovalized.
 It defaults to `BorderRadius.circular(8)`
+- `EdgeInsetsGeometry? padding` : Allows the padding.
+It defaults to `EdgeInsets.symmetric(horizontal: 16)`
+- `EdgeInsetsGeometry? margin` : Allows the margin.
+It defaults to `EdgeInsets.zero`